inrialearninglab/ai4t/docs/3-Build-your-own-training
/4-0-Presentation-forge/3-0-1-Presentation-forge.en.md

 ---
-title: Presentation of resources used for Pilot Phase by Ireland
+title: Presentation the project forge and multilinguism
 description: Some resources used for Pilot Phase by Ireland
 ---
 # Presentation of resources used for Pilot Phase by Ireland